Frequently Asked Questions

 How long does it take to receive a part after it’s been ordered?

 If the part that you ordered is in stock at our warehouse in the United States, it will be shipped within 48 hours of receiving your payment.
 In the case that the part is not in stock, it may take between 4 and 6 weeks to arrive stateside from the factory.

 My watch needs service.
 How can I get this done?

-If your watch is in need of service please contact us through our Service and Return Request page.
+If your watch is in need of service, please provide us with the details through our Service and Return Request page.

 I purchased or inherited a vintage Orient Watch.
 How do I get more information about it?